Vaala

 Vaala (/fi/) is a municipality in Finland.
 It is located in the North Ostrobothnia region.
 Established in 1954 (predecessor municipality Säräisniemi, established in 1867), the municipality has a population of and covers an area of of which is water.
 The population density is Data Finland municipality/population density Vaala.
 Previously Vaala was part of the Kainuu region but was transferred to Northern Ostrobothnia on 1 January 2016.

-Half of Oulujärvi, the fifth largest lake of Finland is located in Vaala.
+The municipality is unilingually Finnish.